kibook/s1kd-tools/EXAMPLE.md

 -   It is valid according to the relevant business rules

+-   Any applicability filtering applied will not affect the above

 -   The actual narrative (content) is correct

 ### Validating against the schema